-Direct Free Kick: A direct free-kick is set-piece awarded to a team after a specific type of foul.
-It is called a direct free-kick as a player can score a goal directly from a direct free-kick without the ball having to touch any other player first.
+Direct Free Kick: A direct free-kick is a set piece awarded to a team after a specific type of foul.
+It is called a direct free-kick, as a player can score a goal directly from a direct free-kick without the ball having to touch any other player first.

 Diving Header: A diving header is when a player throws themselves forward with the intention of striking the ball with their head.